schettr1/ms1-gateway-api/README.md

 ---

 ## Pre-requisite
-Kafka Servers (Zookeeper and Kafka) must be started and running before microservices.
+Kafka Servers (both Zookeeper and Kafka) must be started and running before Kafka producer and consumer microservices are run.

 ---